The Good Captain

-- Atomic Superpower: Captain Atom's powers tied into the Quantum Field, allowing him to control tremendous amounts of energy.
+- Atomic Superpower: Captain Atom's powers are tied to the Quantum Field, allowing him to control tremendous amounts of radioactive energy.

 - Becoming the Mask: Pretty much the point of his first DC ongoing.
 He was a government agent pretending to be a superhero, but became a hero for real.

 - Brought Down to Badass: Before he gained superpowers, Nate was a special operations officer who had served multiple tours of duty in Vietnam.
 When he temporarily lost his powers, he was still a match for Batman in hand-to-hand combat.

 - Captain Superhero: A special forces officer and superhero in one.

 - The Chains of Commanding: Being in charge during the Justice League International period was extremely stressful for him, so much so that he was ecstatic when Catherine was promoted and made his boss.
 He even claimed that his ulcer spontaneously went into remission the moment he heard the news; he may or may not have been exaggerating.

 - Chest Insignia: Variants on an atomic diagram.
 Most of the time it's flat against his chest, but the occasional artist will depict it as a raised insignia with facets.

 - Chrome Champion: Of both the 'flying brick' and 'cosmic' varieties.